rajaculaemas/SanBot/README.md

 # SanBot
-An easy Sanbox Malware or File Analysis Using Telegram Bot
+An Easy Sanbox Malware or File Analysis Using Telegram Bot